aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/nullable-booleans/_index.md

 ---
-title: Handling Nullable Booleans in Aspose.Tasks
+title: How to Use Nullable Booleans in Aspose.Tasks
-linktitle: Handling Nullable Booleans in Aspose.Tasks
+linktitle: How to Use Nullable Booleans in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
-description: Learn how to handle nullable booleans effectively in Aspose.Tasks for .NET with this comprehensive tutorial.
-Master the usage of `NullableBool` class and enhance your .NET development.
+description: Learn how to use nullable booleans in Aspose.Tasks for .NET, including converting nullable boolean values and setting nullable boolean properties.
 weight: 21
+date: 2026-03-14
 url: /net/advanced-concepts/nullable-booleans/
 ---